Terence Conran, British designer and businessman, dies at 88

 As well as successes in retail and design, Conran was a renowned restaurateur, with interests stretching around the globe.

-Peter Mandelson, Chairman of the Board of Trustees at the Design Museum, was among those who paid his respects to the designer.
+Peter Mandelson, Chairman of the Board of Trustees at the Design Museum, was among those who paid their respects to the designer.

 "Terence Conran has filled our lives for generations with ideas, innovation and brilliant design.
 He is one of the most iconic figures of post war Britain," he said.